 The GREEN wheeled bin is for all recyclable items.
 These bins are emptied every two weeks.

-Your bin needs to be placed on the boundary of their property no earlier than the night before and by 6am on collection day and placed back in your boundary as soon as possible after collection to stop any obstruction to the highway.
+Residents should place their bins out on the boundary of their property no earlier than the night before and by 6am on collection day and placed back in your boundary as soon as possible after collection to stop any obstruction to the highway.

 Below you can find examples of items you should and shouldn’t put in your green bin, or alternatively if you can't find the item you are looking for below check out Recycle Now website for guidance.